rollthecloudinc/hedge/README.md

 # Initiatives

 * HEDGE: Rewriting the web for good.
-* Vigor: Restoring data storage health for good.
+* VIGOR: Restoring data storage health for good.

 ## HEDGE